What is Medical Fraud, Waste, and Abuse (FWA)?

 - Services that fail to meet professionally recognized standards for health care.

-It also includes recipient practices that result in unnecessary cost to the Medicaid and Medicare program.
+It also includes recipient practices that result in unnecessary costs to the Medicaid and Medicare program.
 Abuse is similar to fraud except that there is no requirement to prove or demonstrate that abusive acts were committed knowingly, willfully, and intentionally.

 Certificate for Continuing Education Credits: